 The Arts Desk: "Seeger is by turns wistful, occasionally sentimental, poignant, and acerbic – 'The Invisible Woman', co-written with (her son Neill MacColl), is a neat commentary on the older woman’s lot.
 (Other son Calum MacColl) shares the credits on two songs: 'We Are Here', a half-spoken lament about the distractions of modern life, and 'All in the Mind' about the loss of identity that comes with dementia.
 'Lullabyes for Children', on which she collaborated with (daughter-in-law Kate St John), sounds almost like a chanson, the musings of a stranger in a strange land, looking after someone else’s children and missing her own.
 'How I Long for Peace' is hymnlike and beautifully simple, tonic/dominant chords supporting the vocal.
 You feel it should close the album, but Seeger punctures the atmosphere of reverence with a light-hearted look at the hassles of old age, 'Gotta Get Home By Midnight'."

-Cause marketing project, social sculpture, systems art, information art
+Cause marketing project, social sculpture, systems art project, information art work

 Banco Bradesco's New BIA Responses Against Harassment project

 (Launch date: April 2021, Brazil.
 Ad agency: Publicis Brazil)

 THIS cause marketing project by Banco Bradesco via Publicis Brazil, which involves an AI named BIA, was explained in a press release thus: